kubeflow/community/proposals/897-experiment-tracking/README.md

    translating them into `kubeflow-userid` and `kubeflow-groups` without allowing header spoofing.
    Mitigation: publish a supported ingress pattern with `RequestAuthentication`, require MLflow to be reachable only through that path, and explicitly document that the proxy must overwrite or strip client-supplied identity headers.
-1. **Embedded UI maintainability**: Iframe embedding is a practical initial path, but it may be less cohesive than a deeper upstream integration model.
+1. **Embedded UI limitations and maintainability**: Iframe embedding is a practical initial path, but it loads the full MLflow shell and may let users navigate to unrelated MLflow pages from within Kubeflow, which is less cohesive than a deeper upstream integration model.
-   Mitigation: treat iframe embedding as the supported initial deliverable and treat module federation or other tighter integration models as future work dependent on upstream MLflow contributions.
+   Mitigation: document this as an explicit Phase 1 limitation, keep Kubeflow entry points focused on the intended MLflow URLs, allow small redistribution-time UI patches if needed, and treat upstream embed or kiosk support, module federation, or other tighter integration models as future work.
 1. **Terminology collision**: Kubeflow components already use "experiment" for different user-facing concepts.
    Mitigation: follow-up component KEPs should align on the shared MLflow definitions in this KEP, with KFP moving its current Experiment grouping toward Run Group and Katib or Kubeflow Optimizer moving toward `OptimizationJob`.